-I am a postdoctoral fellow working with Bill Collins at LBL/Berkeley and Joao Teixeira at JPL/Pasadena.
+I am a Project Scientist in the Climate and Ecosystem Science Division at Berkeley Lab.
 My current research addresses the parameterization of shallow cumulus clouds in global climate models.
-During previous Postdocs I studied aspects of deep convective clouds with David Romps (also at Berkeley) and Christoph Schaer (ETH Zurich).
+During my Postdoc appointments I studied aspects of deep convective clouds with David Romps (also at Berkeley) and Christoph Schaer (ETH Zurich).
 I was born and raised near Munich in Germany and moved to Austria to receive my M.S.
 (Diploma degree) in Meteorology and Geophysics from the University of Innsbruck.
-To complete my journey across different countries in the Alps, I later obtained my PhD from ETH Zurich, Switzerland, where I worked with Christoph Schär on cloud-resolving modeling of orographic convection.
+To complete my journey across different countries in the Alps, I later obtained my PhD from ETH Zurich, Switzerland, where I worked with Christoph on cloud-resolving modeling of orographic convection.